-Today the NBA, as a whole, generates more than 5 billion U.S. dollars in revenue each season, an average of around 195 million U.S. dollars per team (2015/16).
-The New York Knicks, the Los Angeles Lakers and the Golden State Warriors are the only teams with more than 300 million U.S. dollars in annual revenue.
-Six more teams - Houston Rockets, Chicago Bulls, Brooklyn Nets, Cleveland Cavaliers, Miami Heat and the Golden State Warriors - generated more than 200 million U.S. dollars in revenue in 2015/16.
+Today the NBA, as a whole, generates more than eight billion U.S. dollars in revenue per season, an average of around 292 million U.S. dollars per team (2018/19).
+The New York Knicks, the Golden State Warriors, and the Los Angeles Lakers are the only teams with more than 400 million U.S. dollars in annual revenue.
+All other teams in the NBA generated more than 200 million U.S. dollars in revenue in the 2018/19 season.

-The New York Knicks are the most valuable franchise of the league with a total value of 3.3 billion U.S. dollars.
-More than half of the NBA franchises have a value of one billion U.S. dollars or more.
-The least valuable franchise is the New Orleans Pelicans with a value of 750 million U.S. dollars.
-On average NBA franchises have an estimated value of 1.34 billion U.S. dollars.
-In comparison the average franchise value in the NFL was 2.34 billion U.S. dollars, in MLB 1.54 billion U.S. dollars and in the NHL 517 million U.S. dollars.
+The New York Knicks are the most valuable franchise of the league with a total value of 4.6 billion U.S. dollars.
+All other NBA franchises have a value of at least 1.3 billion U.S. dollars or more.
+The least valuable franchise is the Memphis Grizzlies with a value of 1.3 billion U.S. dollars.
+On average, NBA franchises have an estimated value of almost 1.87 billion U.S. dollars.
+In comparison, the average franchise value in the NFL was 2.86 billion U.S. dollars, in the MLB 1.78 billion U.S. dollars, and in the NHL 667 million U.S. dollars.
+During the regular season, a league wide total of 1,230 games are played, with each team playing 82 games.
+The average regular season home attendance in the league was 17,750 during the 2019/20 season.

 This text provides general information.
 Statista assumes no